 No. Our program is full-time, conducted during the day.

 May I apply to start in the summer or winter?

 No. Fall semester is the only start time for our incoming 1L law students.

 Moritz offers programs in dozens of areas of law.
 The college also offers certificate programs in International Trade and Development, Dispute Resolution, and Children’s Studies.
 In addition, we offer the following clinical programs: Civil Clinic, Mediation Clinic, Criminal Defense Clinic, Prosecution Clinic, Justice for Children Clinic, Legislation Clinic, and Entrepreneurial Business Law Clinic.
 If interested in our clinical programs, feel free to visit their webpage.

 Yes.
 A student may pursue both a law degree and another advanced degree by enrolling concurrently in the Moritz College of Law and in a graduate program.
 Some of the more popular programs at the J.D./M.B.A, the J.D./M.D, J.D./M.H.A.
 The most popular dual degree is the J.D./Master’s in Public Policy.
 For more information please visit our website.

 Additionally, more than 100 other programs are available on an individually designed basis, including joint master or Ph.D. degrees in African-American Studies, Education, City and Regional Planning, Political Science, Philosophy, Molecular Genetics, Slavic Languages, Sports Management, and Women’s Studies.

 Job placement statistics are updated frequently by our Career Services Office and can be found here.

 How can I receive more information on the Juris Doctorate program at Moritz?

-You may visit this link and information will be sent to you automatically.
+If you complete this form, information will be sent to you automatically within two-three weeks.